 Rupee opens flat against US dollar

-Mumbai: The Indian rupee on Thursday opened little changed against US dollar in opening trade.
+Mumbai: The Indian rupee on Friday was trading little changed against the US dollar in the opening trade.

 Editor's Picks »